Earlier this month David’s job took him to Florida. I met up with him there after his work was done.

 Rifle Paper Company

-Rifle Paper Company makes some of my favorite designs, and so I was excited to learn that they had a flagship store in that area with their complete collection.
+Rifle Paper Company makes some of my favorite designs.
+So I was excited to learn that they had a flagship store in that area with their complete collection.
 Plus, you could peek at their working studio, where they design and package their stationery.

 Scenic Boat Tour